Category: Indian Wine Musings

 3.)
 One of the major areas of Parker’s influence is a category which belongs to the futures trade (En Primeur).
 Since this segment hardly features in the Indian trade, his ratings of these wines are of little or no consequence to the market in the country

 4.)
 In contrary to suggestions made in the article, even the hospitality industry does not consider it necessary to factor-in Parker or Wine Spectator ratings when selecting wines for their portfolio.
 Appellation, vintage and brand recognition play much more significant roles in wine selections.
-Therefore, the reason a 2000 Chateau Petrus ends up in a luxury hotel’s wine list is because the name has a tremendous brand value, belongs to a famous Right Bank appellation (Pomerol) and is from a great vintage.
+Therefore, the reason a 2000 Chateau Petrus ends up in a luxury hotel’s wine list is because the name has a tremendous brand value, belongs to a famous Bordeaux Right Bank appellation (Pomerol) and is from a great vintage.
 The fact that Parker scored this a perfect 100 is most likely to be a mere coincidence.
 Now, please don’t suggest that 2000 turned out to be a great vintage because of Parker’s ratings!

 Why is this so?
 Simply because the role of critics in our drinking habits is negligible, to say the least.
 Ask any sommelier in the country and they will confirm that wines are never sold or selected based on critics’ ratings.